 U.S. District Court for the Southern, Northern, Eastern, and Western Districts of Texas

 Mark Parenti is a longtime trial and appellate lawyer.
 He has extensive experience representing local and international clients in complex state and federal civil litigation, as well as federal criminal cases.
 As an appellate attorney, Mark has served as lead counsel in almost 100 appeals.

 As a criminal defense attorney, he has represented individuals charged with offenses ranging from capital crimes to misdemeanors before federal trial courts, the U.S. Courts of Appeals for the Fifth and Ninth Circuits, and the U.S. Supreme Court.

 Mark graduated from the University of Maryland School of Law, where he served as Articles Editor of the Maryland Law Review.
 He received a Masters in Public Administration in 2003 from Texas A&M University's Bush School of Government and Public Service, where he was a George H.W.
 Bush Fellow.
 He studied the classics at St. John's College in Annapolis, Maryland, graduating with a Masters degree in 1992.
 He graduated from the University of Maryland with a Bachelors of Arts in Political Science in 1990.

 Mr. Parenti serves as President of the St. John's College Alumni Association and a member of the St. John’s College Board of Visitors and Governors.
 He has served as a leader of the Association's Houston Chapter and received the 2016 Alumni Volunteer Service Award.
-Mark is active in Houston’s Italian community and has served as a member of the board of directors of the Italian Cultural and Community Center of Houston.
+Mark is active in Houston’s Italian community and has served as a member of the board of directors of the Italian Cultural and Community Center of Houston from 2017 to 2019.